Last updated: September 30, 2025

 Analysis

-To align with FCTC Art.
+Once in effect, the law will align with FCTC Art.
 9 and the FCTC Arts.
-9 & 10 Partial Guidelines, the law or regulations should prohibit the use of ingredients in cigarettes that are associated with energy and vitality.
+9 & 10 Partial Guidelines in that the law will prohibit the use of ingredients in cigarettes that are associated with energy and vitality.